E-flux publications: Reader series

-Moscow Symposium: Conceptualism Revisited (May 2012): This publication is based on the conference 'Revisiting Conceptual Art: the Russian Case in an International Context,' which took place at the Central House of Writers in Moscow in April 2011, organized by Boris Groys and the Stella Art Foundation in advance of the 54th Venice Biennale to address the interest of Conceptual Art of the 1960s and 70s in the international and Russian art scenes.
+Moscow Symposium: Conceptualism Revisited (May 2012) is based on the conference Revisiting Conceptual Art: the Russian Case in an International Context, which took place at the Central House of Writers in Moscow in April 2011, organized by Boris Groys and the Stella Art Foundation in advance of the 54th Venice Biennale to address the interest of conceptual art of the 1960s and 70s in the international and Russian art scenes.
 Beyond the view that multiple, globally dispersed conceptual art practices provide a heterogeneity of cultural references, Andrei Monastyrski and Collective Actions propose much more: other dimensions altogether, other spatiotemporal politics, other timescales, other understandings of matter, other forms of life–not only as works, but as a basic condition for being able to perceive artworks in the first place.

-Hito Steyerl, The Wretched of the Screen (September 2012): In Hito Steyerl's writing we begin to see how, even if the hopes and desires for coherent collective political projects have been displaced onto images and screens, it is precisely here that we must look frankly at the technology that seals them in.The Wretched of the Screen collects a number of Steyerl's landmark essays from recent years in which she has steadily developed her very own politics of the image.
-According to critic Tony Wood Steyerl's writing explains how "the link between political and cultural representation, never straightforward, has become profoundly unstable in the image-saturated neoliberal era; we live in 'an age of unrepresentable people and an overpopulation of images', in which 'a growing number of unmoored and floating images corresponds to a growing number of disenfranchised, invisible or even disappeared or missing people'."
+Through The Wretched of the Screen (September 2012) we begin to see how Hito Steyerl's writing, even if the hopes and desires for coherent collective political projects have been displaced onto images and screens, it is precisely here that we must look frankly at the technology that seals them in.The Wretched of the Screen collects a number of Steyerl's landmark essays from recent years in which she has steadily developed her very own politics of the image.
+According to critic Tony Wood, Steyerl's writing explains how "the link between political and cultural representation, never straightforward, has become profoundly unstable in the image-saturated neoliberal era; we live in 'an age of unrepresentable people and an overpopulation of images', in which 'a growing number of unmoored and floating images corresponds to a growing number of disenfranchised, invisible or even disappeared or missing people.'"

-Martha Rosler, Culture Class (September 2013): This collection of essays written between 2010 and 2012 presents Martha Rosler's most extensive update to her consideration of the role of artists in world culture and in urban gentrification since her landmark 1989 project If You Lived Here ...
-"Writing in direct response to Richard Florida's book The Rise of the Creative Class," Abbe Schriber states that "Rosler problematizes Florida's definition of creative workers as driving urban economic success, exploring the notion that artistic labor "cannot be conflated with neoliberal urban political regimes," as sociologist Ann Markusen has put it."
+Culture Class (September 2013) is a collection of essays written by Martha Rosler between 2010 and 2012 and presents her most extensive update to her consideration of the role of artists in world culture and in urban gentrification since her landmark 1989 project If You Lived Here ...
+"Writing in direct response to Richard Florida's book The Rise of the Creative Class," Abbe Schriber states that "Rosler problematizes Florida's definition of creative workers as driving urban economic success, exploring the notion that artistic labor 'cannot be conflated with neoliberal urban political regimes,' as sociologist Ann Markusen has put it."

-Jalal Toufic: Forthcoming (2014): The second edition of Forthcoming, a book by the Beirut-based writer Jalal Toufic, published by Atelos press in Berkeley, California in 2001.
+Forthcoming (2014) is the second edition of Forthcoming, a book by the Beirut-based writer Jalal Toufic, published by Atelos Press in Berkeley, California in 2001.

-The Internet Does Not Exist: Launched at Friends with Books: Art Book Fair Berlin the texts included in this reader address the paradox of our immaterial social fabric in the post-Internet age.
-This reader is edited by Julieta Aranda, Brian Kuan Wood, Anton Vidokle includes texts from: Hito Steyerl, Keller Easterling, Bruno Latour, Ursula K. Heise, Gean Moreno, Franco "Bifo" Berardi, Diedrich Diederichsen, Rasmus Fleischer, Jon Rich, Geert Lovink, Brian Kuan Wood and Joana Hadjithomas / Khalil Joreige, Hans Ulrich Obrist and Julian Assange, Metahaven, Benjamin Bratton, and Patricia MacCormack.
+The Internet Does Not Exist launched at Friends with Books: Art Book Fair Berlin.
+The texts included in this reader address the paradox of our immaterial social fabric in the post-Internet age.
+This reader is edited by Julieta Aranda, Brian Kuan Wood, and Anton Vidokle and includes texts from Hito Steyerl, Keller Easterling, Bruno Latour, Ursula K. Heise, Gean Moreno, Franco "Bifo" Berardi, Diedrich Diederichsen, Rasmus Fleischer, Jon Rich, Geert Lovink, Brian Kuan Wood and Joana Hadjithomas / Khalil Joreige, Hans Ulrich Obrist and Julian Assange, Metahaven, Benjamin Bratton, and Patricia MacCormack.